-Earlier, getting location was very easy with a couple of API calls.
-Later to provide more accurate locations and to optimize the battery usage, Android introduced set APIs (google play services for location) google play that should be combined to get the best results from the location API.
-In Android, the most common library to get users location is:
+Earlier, getting the location was very easy with a couple of API calls.
+Later, to provide more accurate locations and to optimize battery usage, Android introduced a set of APIs (google play services for location) google play that should be combined to get the best results from the location API.
+In Android, the most common library to get users’ locations is:

-It uses Fused Location API that combines signals from GPS, Wi-Fi, and cell networks, as well as an accelerometer, gyroscope, magnetometer and other sensors to provide more accurate results.
+It uses Fused Location API that combines signals from GPS, Wi-Fi, and cell networks, an accelerometer, gyroscope, magnetometer and other sensors to provide more accurate results.
 An app can get the location update based on several criteria like location setting, update interval, fastest update interval and priority.

 1. Interval for location update

 The android app that I had to work on required a feature where the driver’s location had to be tracked continuously.
 Plus it had to send a notification once the driver gets in or out of the pre-set virtual geofence.

 Working with Google’s location service, I felt its smallest interval for location update is a bit large for me.
 And it was not accurate enough too.
 Now the problem is that the vehicle would be moving at high speed, say 50 mph (around 80 mph), but the geofence that was set usually only had a 50 to 60 meters radius.
 The driver’s location updates should be very high, in our case, every 1 to 2 seconds because the vehicle moving at 80 mph would cross the geofence of a 60m radius in no time.

 We can create geofence using the same google gms play services with a few boilerplate codes.
 Now the major area of concern is: firstly, getting the location updates of the driver’s vehicle at short intervals and secondly, creating geofence of a certain radius and getting notified when the driver gets in or out of the geofence at high speed.